upspring/neo4j_model.cr/README.md

 Current status: Release candidate.
 Expecting to reach 1.0 in early 2019.
 Give it a try!

 The goal is a stable and full-featured Neo4j ORM for Crystal.
-Currently Bolt-only (uses [neo4j.cr](https://github.com/jgaskins/neo4j.cr)).
+Bolt only, no http or https (uses [neo4j.cr](https://github.com/jgaskins/neo4j.cr)).
 Inspired by ActiveNode/[Neo4j.rb](https://github.com/neo4jrb/neo4j).

 Features: